-Following are the strategic documents that this DMP has the most significant alignment with.
-An additional 80+ strategic plans have been read and referenced, with some highlighted in the Action Plan where specific alignments exist.
-Refer to Strategic References in the Support Information at the end of this document for a full list.
+Following are 10 strategic documents that this DMP has the most significant alignment with.
+An additional 60+ strategic plans have been read and referenced, with some highlighted in the Action Plan where specific alignments exist.
+Refer to Strategic References in the Appendix at the end of this document for a full list.

-Phillip Island and San Remo Visitor Economy Strategy 2035 (VES2035, including Technical Appendix) Bass Coast Shire Council's Economic Development Framework 2030 Experience Victoria 2033 Destination Victoria Brand Strategy Playbook Document Relevance This strategy provided a vision and actions for Phillip Island and San Remo to develop tourism in a socially, economically and environmentally sustainable way between 2017 - 2023.
-Released November 2023, this Framework outlines Council's plan to increase opportunities for business, employment and education whilst supporting the ongoing economic wellbeing of the community.
-Released in June 2023, the State Government's strategic plan for tourism, and aims to shape the future of all of Victoria's visitor economy over the next 10 years by strengthening the State's tourism offerings.
-Visit Victoria's new state-wide brand framework, highlighting what makes Victoria and the sub regions different and compelling.
-It is the foundation for all domestic and international communication activities.
-Alignment to this DMP Relevant actions, yet to be activated or completed, have been mapped into this new DMP.
-This DMP directly aligns to the Framework, and provides further details on the visitor economy actions within the Framework.
-This DMP directly aligns with Brand, Marketing and Experience Development.
-Refer pages 29-30, 45 and 49.
-This DMP directly aligns with Brand and Marketing.
-Refer pages 29-30 and 45-46.

-THRIVE 2030 Bass Coast Community Vision 2041 Bass Coast Shire Council Plan 2021-2025 Bass Coast Climate Change Action Plan 2020-2030 Australia's national strategy for the long-term, sustainable growth of the visitor economy, most recently updated in March 2023.
-Adopted in September 2021, the Community Vision was developed by a community panel and forms part of council's strategic reports and frameworks.
-Released November 2023, this Framework outlines Council's plan to increase opportunities for business, employment and education whilst supporting the ongoing economic wellbeing of the community.
-This DMP directly aligns to the Framework, and provides further details on the visitor economy actions within the Framework.
-In response to a community petition, council declared a climate emergency in 2019.
+Phillip Island and San Remo Visitor Economy Strategy 2035 (including Technical Appendix) This strategy provided a vision and set of actions for Phillip Island and San Remo to develop tourism in a socially, economically and environmentally sustainable way between 2017 - 2023.
+Relevant actions, yet to be activated or completed, have been mapped into this new DMP.
+Experience Victoria 2033 Released in June 2023, this strategic plan aims to shape the future of all of Victoria's visitor economy over the next 10 years by strengthening the State's tourism offerings.
+Thrive 2030 Australia's national strategy for the long-term, sustainable growth of the visitor economy, most recently updated in March 2023.
+Bass Coast Shire Council's Economic Development Framework 2030 This Framework outlines Council's plan to increase opportunities for business, employment and education whilst supporting the ongoing economic wellbeing of the community.
+Bass Coast Community Vision 2041 Adopted in September 2021, the Community Vision was developed by a community panel and forms part of council's strategic reports and frameworks.
+Bass Coast Climate Change Action Plan 2020- 2030 In response to a community petition, council declared a climate emergency in 2019.
 This Plan was then developed and identifies a number of actions that community, businesses/industries and Council can undertake to achieve the objective of zero net emissions over the next 10 years.

-Towards 2030 Gippsland Destination Management Plan - A Blueprint for Growth Bass Coast Shire Growing Off Peak Events Destination Phillip Island - Phillip Island and San Remo Visitor Economy Workforce Plan Bass Coast Unlocking Rural Tourism Strategy Updated in February 2022, this strategic tourism plan identifies opportunities for the Gippsland region that can be leveraged to support tourism and facilitate economic growth in a sustainable manner for the region.
-Released in 2018, a plan that remains relevant and outlines strategies to drive visitation to the destination through events outside of peak season.
-Released in December 2022, this plan outlines strategies to attract and retain an adaptive workforce for Phillip Island and San Remo.
-Released in January 2023, the strategy seeks to facilitate sustainable tourism development in appropriately located rural areas.
+Bass Coast Shire Council Plan 2021-2025 Adopted in 2020, this plan incorporates community feedback and identifies council's priority focus areas to 2025.
+Towards 2030 Gippsland Destination Management Plan - A Blueprint for Growth Updated in February 2022, this strategic tourism plan identifies opportunities for the Gippsland region that can be leveraged to support tourism and facilitate economic growth in a sustainable manner for the region.
+Bass Coast Unlocking Rural Tourism Strategy Released in January 2023, the strategy seeks to facilitate sustainable tourism development in appropriately located rural areas.
 It was developed in response to feedback from various sectors of the community that the current controls in the planning scheme are insufficient to effectively manage tourism proposals outside our townships.
+Destination Phillip Island - Phillip Island and San Remo Visitor Economy Workforce Plan Released in December 2022, this plan outlines strategies to attract and retain an adaptive workforce for Phillip Island and San Remo.